Target Industries

 Logistics & Distribution

 Gallia County’s centralized location in the Eastern United States, along with its nearly 40 miles of riverfront along the Ohio River, make us a supply chain hub.
-Companies including Dayton Freight, Foster Sales & Delivery, Thompson Trucking, and Burlile Petroleum choose to operate their businesses near the US-35 corridor in Gallia County, enabling access to 60% of the U.S. population within a day’s drive.
-The riverfront in Gallia County is peppered with barge unloading facilities, as well as Amherst Madison’s marine repair facility.
+Companies including Dayton Freight, Central Transport, Foster Sales & Delivery, Thompson Trucking, and Burlile Petroleum choose to operate their businesses near the US-35 corridor in Gallia County, enabling access to 60% of the U.S. population within a day’s drive.

 Energy